-If the vacuum pump (14) takes too long to attain full vacuum, it may require maintenance.
-Replace the diaphragm, valve flappers or head gasket as necessary to obtain acceptable pump performance (see REPLACEMENT PARTS LIST).
+If the vacuum pump takes too long to attain full vacuum, it may require maintenance (see OPERATING FEATURES for location of pump).
+Replace the diaphragms, valve flappers or head gaskets as necessary to obtain acceptable pump performance (see REPLACEMENT PARTS LIST).
+Perform the following procedures on both heads of the pump.